 Creating Promising Futures Through Social Construction

 Jonathan Potter pioneered the development of discourse analytic work within psychology.
-He has studied topics such as scientific argumentation, current affairs television, riots, racism, food talk, heterosexism, relationship counselling and child protection help lines.
+He has studied topics such as scientific argumentation, current affairs television, riots, racism, food talk, heterosexism, relationship counselling, laughter and interaction, assessments, and child protection help lines.
 Since the 1980s he has worked mainly with naturalistic materials (audio and/or video recordings of interaction in actual settings) and increasingly used the powerful analytic tools of conversation analysis to study embodied and situated psychological practices.
-At the same time he has worked to build a radical respecification of the way psychological notions are understood.
-Recently he has studied: helpline interaction; advice giving and advice resistance; requests, directives and threats in family interaction; the interactional organization of laughter and upset; and on issues of psychology and institutions.
+At the same time, he has worked to build a radical respecification of the way psychological notions are understood.

 He a world authority on qualitative methods and has written widely on discourse analysis and discursive psychology, focus groups, the study of psychological issues.
 He has highlighted the limitations of the key strands of ‘qualitative psychology’ and in particular the widespread, taken for granted, and unreflexive use of open-ended interviews.
 He has taught workshops and short courses on analysis in 10 different countries with the aim of improving the analytic rigor and theoretical sophistication of qualitative and critical research.